 Biophysical inventories competed at Winona and Vinemount Conservation Areas were mainly restricted to flora, breeding birds and Ecological Land Classification.
-Surveys completed by HCA staff in 2021 and 2022 are noted in Table 1.
-Ecological Land Classification was completed across the entire property and is shown on Maps 1 and 2 in Appendix 1.
+Surveys completed by HCA staff in 2021 and 2022 are noted in Table 3.
+Ecological Land Classification was completed across the entire property, excluding the farmed land and former parking area near Eighth Road East, and is shown on Maps 1 and 2 in Appendix 1.
 Species lists are included in Appendix 4.
+It is intended that once farming ceases on the lands, supplementary field reviews will be conducted to update the ELC mapping.

-Table 1.
+Table 3.
 Summary of Ecological Field Studies